HOLLAND HAVEN PRIMARY SCHOOL

 Outdoor Learning in the Forest

-All classes participate in regular Forest Schools sessions as part of our curriculum timetable but in addition to this we also use the Forest to enhance learning in other subjects.
+All classes participate in regular forest sessions as part of our curriculum timetable but in addition to this we also use the Forest to enhance learning in other subjects.
 For example, Reception have been on a fairy hunt, Lower School have built a Jewish Sukkah, Middle School have explored rocks in Science and Upper School have shared Aboriginal stories around the camp-fire.

 Picture